From Hodge theory for tame functions to Ehrhart theory for polytopes: Introduction

+where $z^n \theta (z^{-1}) =\theta (z)$ and $z^{n+1} \theta^{\neq 0} (z^{-1})=\theta (z)$, the two last equalities being a consequence of the symmetries of the Hodge numbers of the mixed Hodge structure $MHS_f$ (see Proposition \ref{prop:DecompTheta}).
+If $H=H_0$ ({\em resp.} $H_0=0$) we will say that $f$ is {\em reflexive} ({\em resp.} {\em anti-reflexive}). \item Using again the symmetries of the Hodge numbers of the mixed Hodge structure $MHS_f$, we show the reciprocity law

-for $m\geq 1$ (a ``Hodge-Ehrhart reciprocity'', see Theorem \ref{theo:EhrRecipAlpha}), where the polynomial $L_{\psi}^0$ is related with the eigenvalue $1$ of the monodromy of $f$ at infinity.
-We also give some informations about the coefficients and the roots of the Hodge-Ehrhart polynomials, regarded as polynomials over $\cit$.
-In particular, we use in Section \ref{sec:CoeffRoots} Rodriguez-Villegas' trick \cite{RV} in order to test if the non-trivial roots of Hodge-Ehrhart polynomials are all on the "canonical lines" $\re z =-1/2$ or $\re z=0$ (the former case involves "reflexive" functions and the latter "anti-reflexive" ones, see Definition \ref{def:RefARef}).
-Then, we study the behaviour of the Hodge-Ehrhart polynomial and the $\theta$-vector under Thom-Sebastiani sums using Thom-Sebastiani type theorems for regular functions provided by \cite{NS} and \cite{Sab}: in particular, we show that the $\theta$-vector of a reflexive function $f$ is multiplicative, see Section \ref{sec:ThomSeb}.
+for $m\geq 1$ where $L_{\psi}^0$ denotes a contribution of the unipotent part of the monodromy at infinity of $f$ (see Theorem \ref{theo:EhrReciprocity}). \item We give informations about the coefficients and the roots of $L_{\psi}$, regarded as a polynomial over $\cit$.
+In particular, if $f$ is reflexive ({\em resp.} anti-reflexive) we get from (\ref{eq:EhrReciprocityIntro}) the equality $L_{\psi}(-m)=(-1)^n L_{\psi} (m-1)$ ({\em resp.} $L_{\psi}(-m)=(-1)^n L_{\psi} (m)$): the roots of the Hodge-Ehrhart polynomial of a reflexive ({\em resp.} anti-reflexive) function are symmetrically distributed around the "critical line" $\re z =-1/2$ ({\em resp.} $\re z=0$).
+In Section \ref{sec:CoeffRoots}, we use Rodriguez-Villegas' trick \cite{RV} in order to test if the non integral roots of the Hodge-Ehrhart polynomials of such functions are indeed on these critical lines (this is the content of Theorem \ref{theo:Kron}; note that Hodge-Ehrhart polynomials may have integral roots, see Example \ref{ex:PolynomeHE}). \item Last, we study the behaviour of the $\theta$-vectors under Thom-Sebastiani sums (Sabbah's mixed Hodge structures behave very well with respect to Thom-Sebastiani type problems): we show that if $f'$ is reflexive the $\theta$-vector $\theta (z)$ of the Thom-Sebastiani sum $f'\oplus f''$ satisfies

+where $\theta '(z)$ ({\em resp.} $\theta '' (z)$) denotes the $\theta$-vector of $f'$ ({\em resp.} $f''$), see Theorem \ref{theo:ThomSeb}.
+This is useful in order to construct reflexive and anti-reflexive functions and functions whose Hodge-Ehrhart polynomials have their roots on the critical lines alluded to above. \end{itemize}

-On the other hand, a function $f$ meets the classical Ehrhart theory by the means of its Newton polytope.
-More precisely, let $f$ be a convenient and nondegenerate Laurent polynomial (in the sense of Kouchnirenko \cite{K}) on $(\cit^*)^n$.
+On the other hand, a function $f$ meets the classical Ehrhart theory {\em via} its Newton polytope.
+More precisely, let $f$ be a convenient and nondegenerate Laurent polynomial (in the sense of Kouchnirenko \cite{K}) defined on $(\cit^*)^n$ and assume that its Newton polytope $P$ is simplicial.
 We readily get from \cite{D12} the equality